inspektor-gadget/inspektor-gadget/CONTRIBUTING.md

 ### Unit tests

-You can run the different unit tests by:
+You can run the different unit tests with:

 ```
 $ make test